 - Infringing on freedoms of association

 As an employer, you cannot directly or indirectly discriminate against an employee or candidate based on race, gender, sex, marital status, ethnic origin, color, sexual orientation, age, disability, HIV status, or politics.
 While screening candidates, you cannot ask questions or use any criteria that could lead to discrimination.

 When you’re ready to hire employees in Botswana, you should draft a strong employment contract that outlines everything from benefits to termination requirements.
 Although this contract isn’t required, it can help define the employment relationship for both you and the employee.
 Always make sure any compensation and salary amounts in the employment contract are in pula instead of foreign currency.

 Botswana employment compliance laws limit an employee’s workweek to 48 hours, with no more than nine hours a day for a five-day week or eight hours for a six-day week.
+Law requires that employees receive a 24-hour rest period every seven consecutive days, generally taken on Sundays.
 Employees can work only 14 hours of overtime a week and should get paid one and a half times their normal hourly rate for any overtime work.
 If they work on a public holiday, they should get paid at twice their normal rate.